zouxinghao/SpringBoot-blog/README.md

 # SpringBoot-blog
-A blogging system developed by springboot / mybatis / thymeleaf [![Build Status](https://travis-ci.com/zouxinghao/SpringBoot-blog.svg?branch=master)](https://travis-ci.com/zouxinghao/SpringBoot-blog)
+A blogging system developed by springboot / mybatis / thymeleaf

+[![Build Status](https://travis-ci.com/zouxinghao/SpringBoot-blog.svg?branch=master)](https://travis-ci.com/zouxinghao/SpringBoot-blog)

+My blog with this project: http://xzou.me/

 # TODO
-- [ ] Currently, I used map for cache, and set size of 800, it is unsafe.
+- [X] Currently, I used map for cache, and set size of 800, it is unsafe.
 Replacing it by redis may help.
+- [ ] New: add "notebook" function, add more feasible PDF/Micrsoft docs reader, link [project](https://github.com/zouxinghao/Web-Online-Preview-File)
 - [ ] Currently, I used cookie.
-The other method like OAuth may be more funtional.
+I want to add Oauth for more functions.
-- [ ] slove the confliction of logback
+- [X] slove the confliction of logback with JUnit 5.

 # Development log
 ## 08/23/2018